David Mackay (footballer)

 David Mackay (born 25 July 1988) is a retired professional Australian rules football player who played for the Adelaide Football Club in the Australian Football League (AFL).
 He was drafted by the club at pick 48 in the 2006 National Draft and stayed with the team until he retired at the end of the 2021 season.
 He played 248 games for Adelaide and was part of their team in the 2017 AFL Grand Final.

 Pre-AFL career

-Mackay came from Melbourne side, Oakleigh Chargers and appeared in the 2006 Victorian U/18 Metro side where he was inspirational in the grand final.
+Mackay played his junior football for Beverley Hills JFC before progressing to the Oakleigh Chargers.
+He appeared in the 2006 Victorian U/18 Metro side where he was inspirational in the grand final.
 He attended Trinity Grammar School, noted for producing star footballers including Wayne Schwass and Luke Power, and was House Captain of the school's Hindley House.
 Fellow 2006 draft pick Todd Goldstein was vice-captain of the same house.